WWW2022-2519/Semi-supervised-Anomaly-Detection-with-Contamination-resilience-and-Incremental-Training/README.md

 It is true there may exist some normal data that seem to be anomalies, although their amount is very small in practice.
 For convenience, these data are called **atypical normal data** in this response.
 When atypical normal data are used in model training, anomaly detection models often shift their decision boundary to accommodate them.
 And this often results in the degradation of detection performance.
 This is because typical normal data accounts for the vast majority of data, and scarifying the detection performance for them is more harm than good.

 Owing to the introduction of the sample weights, our method can mitigate this problem.
-More specifically, the negative impacts of atypical normal data are weakened since they are assigned relatively small weights.
+More specifically, the negative impacts of atypical normal data are ccced, since atypical normal data are assigned relatively small weights.
 To show how our method takes effect, we conduct experiments on a toy dataset with synthetic data.

 **Experimental setting**